Need to talk? Call 1800 882 436.

 During this last stage of pregnancy, you may be worried or anxious about labour and birth, or about how you will manage as a parent.

-It can be difficult to get comfortable in bed, and you will have more frequent bathroom visits.
-This can mean poor sleep, which can also trigger irritability and low mood.
+It can be hard to get comfortable in bed, and you might need to go to the bathroom more often.
+This can mean poor sleep, which can make you feel cranky and sad.

 While it's common to see the third trimester as an exciting time and feel positive about the next stage, 1 in 5 people will experience antenatal anxiety or depression.
-Seek help early if this is how you (or your partner) are feeling.
+Seek help early if you (or your partner) feel this way.

 What happens to my baby in the third trimester?

-By week 36, your baby is about 47cm long and weighs approximately 2.6kg.
-Your baby's head may start to engage or sit lower into your pelvis at this time, getting ready for labour.
-Around 1 in 25 of all babies will be in the breech position (bottom first), rather than the usual head-down position, at the start of labour.
+By week 36, your baby's head may start to engage or sit lower into your pelvis, getting ready for labour.
+Around 1 in 25 of all babies will be in the breech position (bottom first), instead of the usual head-down position when labour begins.

-If your baby is breech, your doctor or midwife will discuss with you what this means for your labour, what your options are and how your baby might be born.
+If your baby is breech, your midwife or doctor will talk to you about what that means for your labour.
+They will tell you what your choices you have and how your baby might be born.

 How can I stay healthy through the third trimester?